Irreversibility and randomness: Irreversibility in the Kac ring model

 one readily calculates, most conveniently using the representation \er{alternative}, that

 Hence $\ovl{f}_N(t)$ satisfies the toy Boltzmann equation

-with initial condition $\ovl{f}(0) = \alpha$ and so does $\ovl{f}(t) := \lim_{N\raw\infty} \ovl{f}_N(t)$.\footnote{This toy Boltzmann equation is the same as in the modified Ehrenfest model, cf.\ \er{mem_evolution}.
-The latter may indeed be seen as a stochastic version of the Kac ring model, in which the markers are continually randomly added and erased.} This equation is clearly irreversible, in the sense that, trivially, if $\ovl{f}_N(t)$ satisfies \er{BEKR}, then its time reversal $\ovl{f}_N(-t)$ does not (and no choice of the instantaneous time-reversal $T$ can save this in the macroscopic model).
+with initial condition $\ovl{f}(0) = \alpha$ and so does \beq \ovl{f}(t) := \lim_{N\raw\infty} \ovl{f}_N(t). \eeq This toy Boltzmann equation is actually the same as in the modified Ehrenfest model, cf.\ \er{mem_evolution}.
+The latter may indeed be seen as a stochastic version of the Kac ring model, in which the markers are continually randomly added and erased.
+Eq.\ \er{BEKR} is clearly irreversible, in the sense that, trivially, if $\ovl{f}_N(t)$ satisfies \er{BEKR}, then its time reversal $\ovl{f}_N(-t)$ does not (and no choice of the instantaneous time-reversal $T$ can save this in the macroscopic model).

 As in the modified Ehrenfest model, it is possible to go beyond averages and prove almost sure pointwise results, which can subsequently be converted into randomness statements.
 This was achieved by Hiura and Sasa (2019), Theorem 3.5.
 For completeness we now state and (re)prove their result, using a different argument that connects well with techniques used elsewhere in our paper.
 Instead of \er{KRstate} the state space $A_\Z = 2^\Z\x 2^\Z$ is used, and on it the infinite analogue of \er{PNalbeta},